-· A BS degree with Honours in a related discipline (e.g. biology, botany, conservation, ecology, molecular biology, bioinformatics)· Experience in organismic botany, ecology, conservation science, phylogenetic and/or population genetics analyses, and bioinformatic analysis of high-throughput sequencing data is highly desirable.
+- A BS degree with Honours or MSc degree in a related discipline (e.g. biology, botany, conservation, ecology, molecular biology, bioinformatics).

-Project start date is September 2019.
-The MSc program comprises two years with an annual stipend of $19,000.
-The student is expected to teach on average 10 hr/wk during the fall and winter semesters but not in the spring.
+Project start date is September 2020 or January 2021.
+The MSc and Ph.D. program comprises two and four years with an annual stipend of $19,000 and $20,500, respectively.
+If GPA is >85% student can get an additional $5,000.
+The student is expected to assist in teaching laboratories for 60 hours during the fall and winter semesters, but not in the spring/summer.
 The department of Biology at Memorial University has 29 faculty members and over 100 graduate students.
 Memorial University is Atlantic Canada’s largest university offering a multicultural environment.
 Screening will begin immediately and will continue until the position is filled.
-Note this position is subject to funding.
+Position fully funded by NSERC.